UPPMAX/HPC-python/docs/day3/pandas/README.md

 :::

-Run and read the following code:
+Create a script called `pandas_exercise_2.py` with the following code:

 ```python
 import pandas as pd